 For the best flight deals check Skyscanner here as they give you the cheapest option including low-cost airlines.

 There are so many islands and local guest houses to choose from.
 We went to Liberty Guest House on Mahibadhoo island.
 We chose this because a friend already has stayed there and said it was great, it was rated as the top ten guest houses in the Maldives by TripAdvisor with excellent reviews, and it was only 1.5 hours from the capital with a speedboat, so we didn’t have to pay an extra $500 each for a seaplane to get to the island.

 Prices per night vary, depending on peak or non-peak season.
 We spent around $75 USD per night (including breakfast) in peak season.

-Peak season is from December to March.
-Because many Maldivians have worked as employees at the high-end resorts, they are very familiar with customer service and high-end hospitality, so it’s part of the package for them to take care of your every detail and need.
+The peak season is from December to March.
+Because many Maldivians have worked as employees at high-end resorts, they are very familiar with customer service and high-end hospitality, so it’s part of the package for them to take care of your every detail and need.

 Once we booked, we got an automatic email with the details of the speedboat times and charges ($75 return ticket per person), and other details about the stay.

 We ended up booking the hotel through Agoda.com, but we ran into a lot of issues because the guesthouse only has 10 rooms, and they happened to have a 20+ person group from Hong Kong booked on some of our vacation days and Agoda overbooked us, so they had to shift us to another guesthouse for a few days, but still gave us access to their guesthouse, beach, programs, and restaurant.